|

 you@yourname.com.

-- simple, elegant, and much more effective than you@someunrelatedprovider.com.
+- simple, arresting, and much more effective than the generic you@someunrelatedprovider.com.

 Finally....ITS PORTABLE!
 If you've ever had to